 and branch coverage will be ignored on that line.

 These are typically arcs from a function call into an exception handler.

 Compiling with optimizations will typically remove unreachable branches and remove superfluous branches, but makes the coverage report less exact.
 For example, branching operators might be optimized away.
+Decision coverage analysis will be very buggy when compiling with optimizations.
 See also: Gcov and Optimization in the GCC documentation.